martinvuyk/forge-tools/src/forge_tools/socket/README.md

     3. Start making things really async under the hood.
     4. Develop other protocols.

 #### Current outlook

+Current blocker: no Mojo async, no parametrizable traits.

 The idea is for the Socket struct to be the overarching API for any one platform specific socket implementation
 ```mojo